apache/mesos/docs/ssl.md

 layout: documentation
 ---

+# SSL in Mesos

+By default, all the messages that flow through the Mesos cluster are unencrypted, making it possible for anyone with access to the cluster to intercept and potentially control arbitrary tasks.

+SSL/TLS support was added to libprocess in Mesos 0.23.0, which encypts the low-level communication that Mesos uses for network communication between Mesos components.
+Additionally, HTTPS support was added to the Mesos WebUI.

 # Configuration
 There is currently only one implementation of the [libprocess socket interface](https://github.com/apache/mesos/blob/master/3rdparty/libprocess/include/process/socket.hpp) that supports SSL.
 This implementation uses [libevent](https://github.com/libevent/libevent).
 Specifically it relies on the `libevent-openssl` library that wraps `openssl`.